EvolveCoworking/Notes/README.md

 II.
 Respect the Needs of the Other Members

-- Code of Conduct, must be signed by all members and visitors.
+- Code of Conduct must be signed by all members and visitors.

 - Phone calls or loud conversations must be taken onto the balcony.